pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 5F - Clerk on the left hand side
 - Buy 13 X Accuracy
-- Buy 3 X Special
+- Buy 1 X Special
 - Buy 5-6 X Speed

 Take the elevator to the first floor.

 Fly Menu:
 - Swap slot 2 S.S.
-Ticket, down 12 with X Accuracy (3 below Fresh Water)
+Ticket, down 12 with X Accuracy
 - Down 3 teach HM02 Fly to bird
 - Up 4 to place cursor on TM13
 - Fly to Celadon (down 1)
 - Teach TM13 Ice Beam to Nidoking over slot 4
 - Bike to the Game Corner

+> Note: If you need to heal during the next two splits, use a Super Potion instead of a Potion if you have a low potion count.
+> There is an extra hidden Super Potion in the wall directly above Giovanni/the Silph Scope if you need it.

 ## HIDEOUT SPLIT